Finding the Right Therapist & Why (F)It Matters Most

 And because most private therapists are fully booked, you may wait weeks just to realise it’s not working.

-How Aligned Gets the Match Right — First Time
+How Aligned Gets the Match Right, First Time

-We Built MatchBot to Fix This
+We Built Aligned to Fix This

-At Aligned, we’ve built a smarter way to find the right therapist — one that puts fit first.
+At Aligned, we’ve built a smarter way to find the right therapist, one that puts fit first.

 Based on What Works – and What You Care About

-Prioritising client comfort
+- Prioritising client comfort

-Respecting preferences
+- Respecting preferences

-Matching based on both practical and emotional factors
+- Matching based on both practical and emotional factors

-It’s the most dynamic way to find a therapist in the UK — because it adapts to you.
+It’s the most dynamic way to find a therapist in the UK, because it adapts to you.

 What If It Still Doesn’t Feel Right?